Stray Kids: Songwriting and lyrical themes

-After the completion of I Am ... and Clé series, Stray Kids found their own identity, and the band's lyrical themes shifted.
+After the completion of the I Am ... and Clé series, Stray Kids found their own identity, and the band's lyrical themes shifted.
 They introduced "God's Menu" as their unique sound; the song uses culinary metaphors like "Welcome, it's easy to choose what you want in our kitchen.
-Anything on the menu will satisfy all your five senses", "This is our tang, tang, tang, tang", and "You ask "What's our secret ingredient?".
+Anything on the menu will satisfy all your five senses", "This is our tang, tang, tang, tang", and "You ask, 'What's our secret ingredient?'
 But we don't even use one".
 Stray Kids received some criticism because their sound was considered too "noisy" by some, yet they "embrace[ed their] noisiness" in the lyrics of "Thunderous".
 In "Maniac", the band encouraged their audience to embrace their own "quirkness".
-"S-Class" is the continuation of the previous album Oddinary, in which they shout: "The odd one, that's me!".
+"S-Class" is the continuation of the previous album Oddinary, in which they shout, "The odd one, that's me!".
 In "S-Class" they invite listeners to do the same in the lyrics: "Be the one to shine instead of chasing after what's shiny".
 "Lalalala" celebrates the band members' lives and career, pushing through pain to find joy and release through music.

 The band's B-sides often discuss self-reflection.
 On their debut album, the songs "Mirror" and "3rd Eye" discuss the difficulties of finding one's true self; in the song "Awaken", they stress the importance of fighting one's way out of a shell.
 Some Stray Kids songs challenge new themes that differ from their other releases, like "Case 143" from Maxident, their first release explicitly about romantic love.

 Stray Kids are known for using wordplay in lyrics and song titles.
-The album title Go Live combines the English word go with the Korean word hanja life.
+The album title Go Live combines the English word "go" with the Korean hanja for "life".
 However, the pronunciation gosaeng can also mean "hardship" in Korean.
-The album's song "God's Menu" also contains wordplay from the hanja word "god" and the hangul word "menu" but the pronunciation "sin-menu" can also mean "new menu" in Korean.
+The album's song "God's Menu" also contains wordplay from the hanja word for "god" and the hangul word for "menu", but the pronunciation "sin-menu" can also mean "new menu" in Korean.
 In Noeasy, the album's title combines "no" and "easy" to mean "not easy", but its pronunciation sounds like "noisy".
-Its track "Thunderous" has a different Korean title "소리꾼" which combines the word "소리" and "꾼", which can also mean a person who "does sound very well".
+Its track "Thunderous" has a different Korean title, "소리꾼", which combines the word "소리" and "꾼", which can also mean a person who "does sound very well".
 The Korean title of the song "Lalalala" is also a wordplay with "rock", expressing the meaning of "although you will feel any emotions in life, you hope the last emotion you choose will be pleasure".